CS-3150-fall-2022-g1/DansFrappes/Diagrams/NeededDiagrams.md

 11. The server adds the order to the queue
 12. The customer's current order is cleared

+## Customer Saves an Order
+Entry conditions:
+1. Customer has signed in
+2. Customer has placed an order previously

+Exit conditions:
+1. Customer saves or exits the add to favorites popup

+Event flow:
+1. Customer views their account details
+2. Server displays details, along with a list of recently ordered items
+3. Customer selects an item, then clicks add to favorites
+4. Customer enters a name for the item, then clicks save
+5. Server adds order with name to customer database

 ## Employee Makes an Order
 Entry conditions:
 1. Employee has signed in